-11. The Methods and Materials of Research.
+9. The Methods and Materials of Research.
 This is intended to be an experimental and wide-ranging course given by all the faculty of the Field.
 It covers such diverse and essential subjects as logic and scientific method, manuscript preparation, the nature and use of the scientific literature, scientific photography, evaluation and choice of equipment, national scientific resources, and other matters yet to be determined.
 The purpose of this course is to provide students with some familiarity, even if limited, with many subjects not covered by any other course and yet essential to the practicing scientist.
 Given every second year.
-Not given in 1971-72.
+Given in 1970-71 throughout the school year.
 The staff.

-12. Research on Special Problems.
+10. Research on Special Problems.
 This course is designed for students in other Fields who wish to obtain some significant experience in microbiological research.
 For these students and others who want such experience, this Field offers individualized research on special problems.
 The nature, complexity, and time required for such research vary according to the needs and desires of each student.
 Such experience is available in each specialty covered by the faculty of this Field and can be arranged by consultation of the student with the appropriate faculty member.
 Available each year and throughout the year.
 The staff.

-13. Thesis Research in Microbiology.
+11. Thesis Research in Microbiology.
 Required of all students taking a major in microbiology.
 Given yearly and throughout the year.
 The staff.

-14. Microbiology Seminar.
+12. Microbiology Seminar.
 These seminars consist of reports on surveys of the literature in the Field and on current research and are presented by graduate students, faculty and visiting scientists.
-Attendance is required of all students majoring or minoring in microbiology throughout their programs of study.
+Attendance is required of all students majoring or minoring In microbiology throughout their programs of study.
 Given yearly and throughout the year.
 One-hour sessions on alternate weeks.
-Professor Lyons.
+Professor Donald W. Mackenzie.